- Common Name

 Occasionally sperm whales will strand in large numbers.

-There is at least one documented attack of killer whales on a sperm whale.
+There are documented attacks of killer whales on sperm whales.
 Large sharks may also potentially prey on young sperm whales.

-The sperm whale was commercially hunted in the 18th and 19th centuries for its spermaceti oil, blubber (also for oil) and their meat.
+The sperm whale was commercially hunted in the 18th and 19th centuries for its spermaceti oil, blubber (also for oil), and meat.